Its-Sturdy/Its-Sturdy/README.md

 - 👀 I’m interested in web and mobile development.
 - 🌱 I’m currently learning Data Structures and OOP in C++
 - 💞️ I’m looking to collaborate creating various web applications and help develop mobile applications for iOS and Android.
-- 📫 How to reach me: contact my email address arnabamimul92@gmail.com
+- 📫 How to reach me: www.linkedin.com/in/amimul-arnab
+-

 <!---
 Its-Sturdy/Its-Sturdy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.